 39% of executives call a vendor after viewing a video

 Create Industry-Specific Website Pages

-Industry-specific web pages are among the most important types of content in your inbound marketing arsenal.
+Industry-specific web pages are among the most important types of content to your website and inbound marketing arsenal.
 They serve as your company’s introduction to potential clients in different markets and help your website get found online.
-Schroeder Industries has a very informative Markets Served page with insight into how their solutions solve problems for businesses in an array of markets.
+Schroeder Industries has a very informative Markets Served page with insight into how their solutions solve businesses problems in an array of markets.

 To help give your web copy a bit of direction, here’s a breakdown of the main elements every page should have.